Ways to Improve Your Smile: A Guide to Looking and Feeling Your Best

 • Professional whitening at a dental clinic provides quicker and more noticeable results.

-Avoid food and drinks that stain your teeth, like coffee, red wine, and tobacco.
+Avoid foods and drinks that stain your teeth, such as coffee, red wine, and tobacco.

 3. Straighten Crooked Teeth